|Register your AED HERE|

 - CPR certification and training of at least one employee during business hours is no longer required.

-If the AED is utilized please fill out the form below and submit it to Sacramento County Emergency Medical Services (SCEMSA) within seven (7) calendar days of use.
+If the AED is utilized please fill out the form below and submit it to Sacramento County Emergency Medical Services (SCEMSA) within seven (7) days of use.

 Forms for AED registration and use for Public Safety and EMT service providers can be found HERE.
 AED use for Health Studios has NOT changed.
 Please read Health and Safety Code regarding Health Studios HERE.
 You an still use the form above for registration.